schatzlab/appliedgenomics2018/assignments/virtualbox.md

 ### 7. Guest Additions
 You will want to install guest additions to get cool features like access to shared folders and shared clipboard, native screen resolutions, etc. Please follow the linked documentation for how to install those extensions.
 These tools will make it easier to switch back and forth between your virtual box machine and your native laptop.

-From the VirtualBox Devices menu, click "Install Guest Additions CD Image..."
+From the VirtualBox Devices menu, click "Insert Guest Additions CD Image..."

 Then it should ask to install the software.